 Financing of receivables through an arrangement between a financial institution and a client (company), where the client gets advances from the financial institution in return for receivables

 Agreements where the Group agrees with the portfolio provider that it will, over some period in fixed intervals, transfer its non-performing loans of certain characteristics to the Group

 Gross cash collection

-Estimated remaining collections (ERC) expresses the gross cash collection in nominal values expected to be collected in the future from the purchased loan portfolios owned at the reporting date and the Group’s share of gross cash collection on portfolios purchased and held in joint ventures.
+Estimated remaining collection (ERC) expresses the gross cash collection in nominal values expected to be collected in the future from the purchased loan portfolios owned at the reporting date and the Group’s share of gross cash collection on portfolios purchased and held in joint ventures.
 ERC includes ERR.
-The Total ERC is a common measure in the debt purchasing industry; however, it may be calculated differently by other companies and may not be comparable
+The Total ERC is a common measure in the debt purchasing industry; however, it may be calculated differently by other companies and may not be comparable.

 Estimated remaining recoveries (ERR) expresses the gross cash collection in nominal values expected to be recovered in the future from the purchased secured loan portfolios owned at the reporting date and the Group’s share of gross cash collection on secured portfolio purchased and held in joint ventures

 Face value (book value); the unpaid principal balance (UPB) plus interest and fees

 Net cash flow; Cash flow less collection cost